 | Expiration | Yes, often 30–90 days | No expiration |

-| Call Quality | Variable | Consistently high |
+| Call Quality | Variable, often poor | Consistently high |

 | Convenience | Requires PIN and access code | Dial directly in browser |

-Phone cards had their moment, but they’re no longer the most cost-effective or convenient way to make international calls.
+They're no longer the most cost-effective or convenient way to make international calls.
 With platforms like ZenCall, you can skip hidden fees, enjoy better call quality, and pay rates as low as $0.02 per minute — all without leaving your browser.

 If you're still buying phone cards, now's the perfect time to make the switch and start saving on every call you make.